 PhD Studentship – Deep Sea Corals as Ocean Proxies

-We wish to announce an exciting PhD studentship to be held jointly at Victoria University of Wellington (VUW) and the National Institute of Water and Atmosphere (NIWA), New Zealand.
+We wish to announce an exciting PhD studentship to be held jointly at Victoria University of Wellington (VUW) and the National Institute of Water and Atmospheric Research (NIWA).
 The project also has strong linkages with the Australian National University (ANU).

 Applicants should apply to Dan Sinclair (firstname.lastname@example.org), sending a cover letter including statement of research interests and contact details of 3 academic referees, a curriculum vitae and a copy of current academic transcript (certified transcripts will be requested of short-listed candidates).
-Applicant screening will begin immediately, and to be guaranteed consideration, applications should be received no later than Monday 20th February (New Zealand Time).
+To be guaranteed consideration, applications should be received by Monday 20th February.

 About the Institutions: Set in the hill suburbs of beautiful Wellington city, VUW is a vibrant research-strong university currently ranked #1 in the country for research excellence in Geology/Earth Sciences.
 It hosts a world-class geoanalytical laboratory, and leverages its position as a Capital City university to forge strong linkages with New Zealand?s Crown Research Institutes (including NIWA and GNS).
 NIWA is New Zealand?s premier research organization for environmental/ocean sciences and hosts cutting edge stable isotope facilities and one of the world?s largest collections of deep-sea corals.